darioflute/sospex/README.md

 External images can be uploaded and overplotted on the spectral cube.

 The code runs with Python 3.
-The code has been developed on Mac OS-X 10.12 (Sierra) and Ubuntu Linux (14.04 LTS, Trusty Tahr).
+The code has been developed on Mac OS-X 10.11.6 (El Capitan) and Ubuntu Linux (14.04 LTS, Trusty Tahr).

 ### How to install the program